Jonkke/pathfinding-comparison/documentation/definition.md

 The target time complexities for the algorithms will be those calculated for Dijkstra and A* algorithms (possibly others with their own respective time complexities...).
 That is, the worst-case performance of O(E + V\*log(V)) for Dijkstra, and the same for A\* (in the case that every node on the map needs to be searched).

-The space requirement will be O(E) for storing the map in memory.
+The space requirement will be O(V + E) for storing the map in memory.
 The algorithms themselves will also need to store the map in memory for processing (list of node edges in a heap for Dijkstra, for example).

 ## Input / Output